D3simo/learning-X-D365/README.md

 ### Outer join

 This is the same as "**Left outer join**" in **T-SQL**.
  It will return all records from the left table and matching records from the right table

 ### Exist join

 This will return records from the first table, only if **records exist in second table**.
  It will not return any records from the second table.
  Number of records will not increase even iof there will be more records in second table.
  System will stop looking after it finds one match in the second table

 ### NotExists join

 This return a row in the first table, if there is **no matching records in the second table**

+## **X++**

+### Primitive Data Types <a name="DataTypes"></a>

+- Anytype / var To store any data type
+- Boolean To store true of false, This is a short number ( 1 or 0 )
+- Enum To storeenumerated list values, a set of named constants.
+Element with its value set to 0 is treated as null value
+- GUID To store a globally unqiue identifier    32 HEX        newGUID();
+- Int64 To store whole number values.
+0 is treated as null value.
+Internally a long number which is represen ted as 32 bit value
+- Real To store numbers with decimal points.
+0.0 is treated as null value
+- Str To store numbers with decimal points.
+An empty string " or "" is treated as null value
+- Date To store date ( day, month, year ) 1900-01-01 is treated as null value.
+Max is 31.12.2154
+- TimeOfDay To store time values, 00:00:00 is treated as null value
+- UtcDateTime To store year, month, day, hours, minutes and seconds in UTC Date portion as 1900-01-01 is treated as null value